Joe Aillet Stadium: Future

-In 2021, a multi-phase project was announced to upgrade and expand the stadium, including the addition of 2 new Daktronics video boards in the corners of the north end zone, a Champions Plaza adjacent to Stadium Drive on the north side of the stadium, and a ribbon board added to the facade of the Davison Athletics Complex on the south end.
+In 2021, a multi-phase project was announced to upgrade and expand the stadium, including a Champions Plaza adjacent to Stadium Drive on the north side of the stadium and a ribbon board added to the facade of the Davison Athletics Complex on the south end.
 Most notably, the plans also include the construction of a new 22,300-square foot student-athlete access center to be located at the north end of the stadium.
+This also includes a new video board above the new center.
 These plans are all expected to be finished within the next 5 to 10 years.